Medical Assistant

 • Healthcare Provider BLS and First Aid Certification

-• Students are prepared to sit for the NHA National Medical Assistant Licensure Exam; Exam fees are included in the cost of the program
+• Students are prepared to sit for the NHA National Medical Assistant Licensure Exam.

 If you want to take the nursing pathway, start with your CNA license.
 If you want to become a PA or Physician, start with Medical Assistant.